|School||Cardiff School of Geography and Planning|

 Part A of the module will begin by introducing students to the epistemological bases of social science research for “planning” (in its widest sense) and, after C Wright Mills, introduce the “planning imagination”.
 This part of the module will then go on to outline the dominant research traditions in the social sciences and explain how these are intimately linked to choices made at each stage of the research process.
 The connections between epistemology, methodology and method are established here.
 The logic of enquiry for undertaking effective research is then explained along with an introduction to using quantitative methods, qualitative methods, mixed methods, case studies, secondary, documentary and archive research, visual research methods and field observation/ethnography.
 This part of the module concludes with discussions on data analysis and presentation,

 Part B offers a tailored suite of classes designed to explore research issues especially relevant to spatial planning debates.
-Eight one hour sessions are proposed, as follows:
+Indicative titles are :

 Bryman, A. (2012) Social Research Methods (4e) Oxford OUP.